hecko-yes/hecko.my.to/gnu-slash-memes/index.md

 - [`nc`](https://creativecommons.org/licenses/by-nc/4.0/) means non-commercial
 - `id` means it's only for individuals (or sometimes co-ops, small businesses, etc), sometimes de facto so by being [explicitly informal](https://www.boringcactus.com/2021/09/29/anti-license-manifesto.html); sure it kinda goes against the point of the list but not entirely i don't think
 - `*` means there's a catch because copyright is often not as shrimple as that
+- `?` means i'm kinda sure but not *entirely* sure so if you need utter safety then avoid it (and if you have information then tell me)

 very lacking as of current; if you have any suggestions then contact is appreciated